microsoft/ignite25-LAB583-manage-ai-capabilities-for-copilot-plus-pcs-and-windows-11/lab/README.md

         6. You will now be asked to download the language file to show captions.
 Press <b>Yes, continue</b> to proceed with the download.
         7. Wait a few moments for Live Captions to be configured.

-	>[!IMPORTANT] If Live Captions with Translation crashes, please see the "Manually Install English Translation Model" section below and then return to this step.
+	>Important!
+If Live Captions with Translation crashes, please see the "Manually Install English Translation Model" section below and then return to this step.

     3. Ensure you have the <b>sound turned on</b> on your lab PC with sound coming through the speakers.
 Live Captions with Translation works by processing the sound that is being played through the speakers.
     4. Open File Explorer and navigate to <b>C:\LAB583\Exercise11-Translation</b> and launch the file <b>LiveCaption.mp4</b>.
 If the video begins to auto-play, pause it.